I talk to hardware engineers every week who are designing new power stages. The same question comes up again and again: “Should I go SiC or GaN?”

 Both SiC and GaN are “wide bandgap” materials — meaning their atomic structure handles high electric fields much better than silicon.
 But they handle it in different ways that matter enormously for your design.

 GaN has extraordinary switching speed.
 GaN transistors produce zero reverse recovery charge — their switching transitions are purely capacitive.
 This means they can switch at 5 or 10 MHz without the ringing and loss that would cripple a silicon or even SiC device at those frequencies.
 When you can switch faster, your magnetics get smaller.
 Dramatically smaller.
-And in a data center PSU or a 65W USB-C charger, that size reduction is everything.
+The same physics is why we wrote a separate piece on power inductor miniaturization in 2026 — GaN is one of the forces driving inductor vendors to launch sub-1µH metal-alloy parts in 0806 and smaller footprints.
+In a data center PSU or a 65W USB-C charger, that size reduction is everything.

 The heuristic works because these advantages are rooted in material physics.
 SiC’s thermal conductivity doesn’t go away, and GaN’s switching speed doesn’t go away.
 The physics dictates the application.